siddharthsonii/Persona-Bot-UI/README.md

 - **Chat with Personas**: Choose between Hitesh Sir or Piyush Sir and chat with them via a sleek web interface.
 - **AI-Powered Responses**: Powered by OpenAI's GPT-4o model for smart, conversational replies.
 - **Rate Limiting**: Users can send only 5 messages every 5 minutes (bhai, thoda control rakho! 😅).
-- **Fun & Engaging**: Responses include humor and a coding/tech tip, just like Hitesh and Piyush's teaching style.
+- **Fun & Engaging**: Responses include humour and a coding/tech tip, just like Hitesh and Piyush's teaching style.
 - **Responsive Design**: Glassmorphism UI with particle effects for a modern look.

 ## 🖥️ Tech Stack